hsanchez/hsanchez.github.io/posts/thesiswork/tools/_posts/2015-01-27-evaluate-answer.md

 description: Read to Understand.
 ---

-To evaluate how people evaluate code examples on StackOverflow, I have put together the following **experiment**.
 Please follow all of the instructions below:

 # PREREQS